atulchan1/homevision-project/README.md

 ./gradlew clean build
 java  -jar build/libs/homevision-project-0.0.1-SNAPSHOT.jar

 This can be also containarized by adding a Dockerfile.
-May need to change the System.exit() command and keet it running to check the images.
+May need to change the System.exit() command and keep it running to check the images.